-I am a Lecturer in Health in the School of Health, Wellbeing and Social Care at The Open University.
+I am a senior lecturer in Health in the School of Health, Wellbeing and Social Care at The Open University.

 I am a Chartered Psychologist and a Senior Fellow of the Higher Education Academy.
 My research interests focus on mental and psychological performance in work.
 I look into the factors (psychological, social, institutional, structural) that enhance or disrupt professional/work performance.
 I have researched how we learn, train, improve and cope with work, and with academic study.
 I have also investigated identifying and responding to errors and failure in work.